-Located close to Avenida dos Aliados, this 19th century emblematic market has it all: fresh fruit, vegetables, meat and fish, flowers and a variety of handmade/traditional Portuguese products.
-Farmers sell their produce in stalls arranged around a central courtyard of the two-level market, a tradition that’s been alive since its establishment back in 1839.
+Located close to Avenida dos Aliados, this 19th century emblematic market has it all.
+Get ready for fresh fruit, vegetables, meat and fish, flowers and a variety of handmade/traditional Portuguese products.
+Farmers sell their produce in stalls around a central courtyard of the two-level market.
+This tradition has been alive since its establishment back in 1839!

-Unfortunately, Bolhão Market is currently under restoration and will be closed during the next two years (until 2020).
-Nevertheless, we recommend paying a visit to Confeitaria do Bolhão, a bakery/restaurant right next to the market that’s over 100 years-old and where you’ll be able to get the most delicious savory and sweet pastries and cakes.
-Delicious!
+I recommend checking out Confeitaria do Bolhão.
+This bakery/restaurant right next to the market is over 100 years-old!
+Here, you’ll be able to get the most delicious savoury and sweet pastries and cakes in Porto.

 9. Marvel at the magical Livraria Lello

 Its incredible interior is rumoured to have been an inspiration to J.K.
-Rowling for the Harry Potter books, as she used to frequent the store whilst teaching English in Porto.
-You do need to pay a 3€ entry fee to access the bookshop; however, this price is discounted if you purchase a book.
+Rowling for the Harry Potter books.
+Apparently, she used to frequent the store whilst teaching English in Porto.
+You do need to pay a 3€ entry fee to access the bookshop.
+However, this price is discounted if you purchase a book.

 Livraria Lello | R. das Carmelitas 144, 4050-161 Porto, Portugal